qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

    A caption: A logo I like

-To avoid possible conflict with another references, always begin figures anchor with ``_figure_`` and prefer using terms that can easily refer to the figure caption.
-While only the centered alignment is mandatory for the image, feel free to use any other options for figure (such as ``width``, ``height``, ``scale``...) if needed.
+To avoid possible conflict with other references, always begin figure anchors with ``_figure_`` and prefer using terms that can easily refer to the figure caption.
+While only the centered alignment is mandatory for the image, feel free to use any other options for figures (such as ``width``, ``height``, ``scale``...) if needed.

-The scripts will insert an automatical generated number before the caption of the figure in pdf.
+The scripts will insert an automatically generated number before the caption of the figure in the generated PDF version of the documentation.

 To use a caption (*see My caption*) just insert indented text after a blank line in the figure block.